George Baguma

 1934.

-That’s when I realized this wasn’t a mere building—it was a piece of history.
+That is when I realized this was not a mere building.
+It was a piece of history.

-A few steps away, another plaque—a tribute tied to the colonial era, referencing Queen Astrid of Belgium.
+A few steps away, another plaque caught my attention.
+It was a tribute tied to the colonial era, referencing Queen Astrid of Belgium.

 I love history.
 But there are two chapters I struggle with: slavery and colonialism.
-Anything tied to them carries a weight I don’t easily overlook.
-Standing there, I couldn’t ignore the feeling.
-It’s not about individuals—it’s about the system, the legacy it left behind.
+Anything tied to them carries a weight I do not easily overlook.
+Standing there, I could not ignore the feeling.
+It was not about individuals.
+It was about the system and the legacy it left behind.

 Moments like this always leave me with mixed emotions.
-I come to learn, to appreciate—but there’s often something that lingers, something that doesn’t sit right.
+I come to learn and to appreciate, but there is often something that lingers, something that does not sit right.

-Butare, present-day Huye, was once called Astrida in honour of Queen Astrid of Belgium.
+Butare, present day Huye, was once called Astrida in honor of Queen Astrid of Belgium.
 That reality gave the plaque an even heavier meaning.
 I have never been comfortable with African towns and geographical features being named after colonial figures, and standing there, I felt that discomfort all over again.
 It was another reminder that even in places of beauty and history, the footprints of colonialism are never too far away.

 Beyond the weight of history, the cathedral itself invites a different kind of attention.
-Its architecture carries a quiet elegance, from the symmetry of its design to the solidity of its structure, standing as a testament to craftsmanship that has endured decades.
-There’s a timeless quality to it, the kind that draws your eye and holds it, even if you hadn’t planned to stop.
-In that sense, it becomes more than a landmark—it’s a place that naturally earns a moment of pause along the journey.
+Its architecture carries a quiet elegance, from the symmetry of its design to the solidity of its structure, standing as a testament to craftsmanship that has endured for decades.
+There is a timeless quality to it, the kind that draws your eye and holds it, even if you had not planned to stop.
+In that sense, it becomes more than a landmark.
+It is a place that naturally earns a moment of pause along the journey.

 Eventually, I made my way back to the car and continued toward Gisagara, but the stop stayed with me longer than I expected.
-It wasn’t just the structure or the history—it was the contrast of it all, how past and present meet in one place and continue to shape each other.
-As the road stretched ahead, I carried that reflection with me—a quiet appreciation for the layers of meaning behind what I had seen, and the stories that continue to unfold beyond it.
+It was not just the structure or the history.
+It was the contrast of it all, how past and present meet in one place and continue to shape each other.
+As the road stretched ahead, I carried that reflection with me, a quiet appreciation for the layers of meaning behind what I had seen, and the stories that continue to unfold beyond it.